lewisnkwo/personal-site/app/tutorials/004-the-usages-of-react-hooks-3.md

 We can also 'plug in' the `useReducer` hook when defining `Context` in an application.
 This is even better for managing state, because it'll increase legibility inside the multiple Consumer components that will rely on data from a Provider.

 Here is an example taken from the `useContext` section above where I defined a Provider component.
-To use `useReducer` here, it'll just be an exercise of replacing `useState`, and passing in the `state` & `dispatch` function into `value` prop of the `UserFavouritesContext.Provider` element:
+To use `useReducer` here, it'll just be an exercise of replacing `useState`, and passing in the `state` & `dispatch` function into the `value` prop of the `UserFavouritesContext.Provider` element:

 ```tsx
 // context/userFavourites.tsx